duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/using-privacy-pro-outside-us.md

 Subscribers in all supported regions can sign up via the DuckDuckGo browser.
 In Canada, the E.U., and the U.K. you’ll need to download the browser from the Apple App Store ([desktop](https://apps.apple.com/us/app/duckduckgo-private-browser/id663592361) or [mobile](https://apps.apple.com/us/app/duckduckgo-private-browser/id663592361)) or the [Google Play Store](https://play.google.com/store/apps/details?id=com.duckduckgo.mobile.android).
 Once you have the browser installed, open the Settings menu, select “Privacy Pro” and follow onscreen instructions.

 After you sign up, you can activate Privacy Pro on up to five eligible devices, including iPhone, Android, Mac, and Windows devices.
-Payments will be handled through the app stores; see this page for more information.
+Payments will be handled through the app stores; see [DuckDuckGo Privacy Pro Payments]({{ site.baseurl}}/privacy-pro/payments) for more information.
 International pricing is as follows:

 -   Canada: 13.99 CAN monthly, 139.99 CAN annual
 -   United Kingdom: 9.99 GBP monthly, 99.99 GBP annual